ohsuhyeon0119/huffman-compressor/README.md

 # Huffman Compressor

 Implementation of file compression and decompression using the Huffman algorithm in C.

+Each byte value (ASCII code) corresponds to a single character and is converted into a variable-length codeword by the Huffman algorithm.
+The *.huff file is a compressed file format.